jyli7/readertron/README.md

 - /entries less than 1s.
 - Nginx speed tweaks.
 	- PCRE or whatever for compressing assets.
-- More memory?
-Not consuming so much memory with feed fetch caching.
 - :include and such on joins and lookups (Subscriptions and Feeds, for instance).

 ### Bookmarklet